What is Billable Utilization Rate and Why It Matters

 The key toimproving the billable utilization rate lies in better mastery of the resource planning (or capacity planning) management process.

-The more accurate the load forecast, the more managers will be able to optimize production and improve resource planning rates.
+The more accurate the visibility into the forecast load , the more managers will have the ability to optimize production and improve throughput rates. resource planning.

 The importance of communicating around the staff activity rate